viralharia/vharia-portfolio/content/posts/2019-10-07---git-commands.md

 ---
+template: post
 title: GIT commands
 date: '2019-10-07 19:08'
-template: "post"
-draft: false
-slug: "/posts/git-commands/"
-category: "Random"
+category: Random
 tags:
-  - "git"
+  - git
-description:
-socialImage: "/media/image-2.jpg"
 ---
 **git status** -  which will tell you what branch you're on, whether your Local Repository is different from the Remote and the state of tracked and untracked files